• plumbing heating and air alliance member

 The challenge for local business owners is avoiding the sales tactics of PPC agencies that require long-term agreements.

-Many HVAC contractors I’ve worked with spent years in bad contractors with advertising agencies that used deceitful billing tactics to hide their Google Ads fees.
+Many HVAC contractors I’ve worked with spent years in bad contracts with advertising agencies that used deceitful billing tactics to hide their Google Ads fees.

 Once they finally break free from the term agreement, they will be trepidatious about reinvesting in Google Ads.